 Don’t let it slide like your New Year’s resolutions; become a better marketer, set a budget that you can stick you and that’s going to generate better results for your business.
 Thank you and if you have any questions or if you want to get a copy of the slides, please send me an email.
 It’s email@example.com (or comment below) and I’m happy to get back to you and have a conversation.
 Thanks so much!

 This video and post was created from a Workshop Digital Lunch & Learn, presented by Andrew Miller.
-Visit our digital marketing seminar page to RSVP to our next Lunch & Learn for more digital marketing trends, insights, and strategies that are relevant to your business!
+Keep your eyes peeled for information on our next Lunch & Learn for more digital marketing trends, insights, and strategies that are relevant to your business!